ZenVoich/mops/blog/blog/0-unlisted.md

 - Fixed mops failing when dfx is not installed
 - Fixed `mops test` Github Action template

-## More information of package dependencies and dependents

-On the package page, in the "Dependencies" tab, you can see how old is a dependency and the latest available version of the dependency.

-In the "Dependents" tab, you can see which version of a package a dependent package uses.
+## Fix GitHub images in package readme

+Now images in the package readme are displayed correctly when main branch is `master` instead of `main`.